marinelavoda/Python-Magic-8ball/README.md

 A python app that recreates a magic 8 ball.

-to run, type `python3 8ball.py` into your terminal
+To run, type `python3 8ball.py` into your terminal.